zanix/home-assistant-config/README.md

 ### Lights

+- Front lights on at sunset
-- Front lights off at night
+- Front lights 15% at 10:30pm
-- Front lights on at night
+- Front lights off at sunrise
 - Set brightness on all office lights
 - Turn off all lights when away
 - Turn on some lights when arriving